Drew Pasteur's Ohio Fantastic 50

 Frequently asked questions

-Updated 16-Aug-2023
+Updated 22-Oct-2024

 How accurate are your game predictions?

 In the first week of the season, I get "only" around 70% of the winners correct and my average miss on the score margin is about 17 points.
 By week #5, the percentage of correct picks is typically around 83-85% and the average margin miss is about 12 points.
 Those numbers stay about the same until the regional semifinals, when the games get very competitive, making it tougher to pick winners.
 (By comparison, good NFL systems pick about 65% of winners and miss by 11 points on average, but the NFL has fewer mismatches.)
+Prediction accuracy for the current season is tracked here.

 How long does it take each year until the numbers become meaningful?